-Local cab company asks for help identifying gunmen
+Reward offered in Reno cab robberies

-RENO, Nev.
-(KOLO) A gunmen has been caught on camera robbing taxi drivers during the day.
-Robin Street is the owner of Reno Sparks Cab and Yellow Cab and says this has happened multiple times to his drivers.
+ORIGINAL STORY: A gunman has been caught on camera robbing taxi drivers during the day.
+Robin Street is the owner of Reno-Sparks Cab and Yellow Cab and says this has happened multiple times to his drivers.

-"It's pretty bad what's going on out there and this guys was pretty bold and the first happened at seven o'clock in the morning in broad daylight," Street said.
+"It's pretty bad what's going on out there and this guy was pretty bold and the first happened at seven o'clock in the morning in broad daylight," Street said.

-In the video, the driver holds up a gun and demands money from the driver.
+In the video, the suspect holds up a gun and demands money from the driver.
 A few seconds later, the driver tries to wrestle the gun away, but the thief continues threats to shoot him if he doesn't comply.

 The company is asking for people to watch the video and if you know who the man is, to call the Reno or Sparks Police Departments.